 “We had to have more individual touchpoints this year,” adds Schleper.
 “We looked at it as an opportunity to really personalize the experience.”
 While the team could not greet students in person, they made sure transportation was streamlined, with someone to help with luggage and guide them as soon as they landed.

 With evolving Centers for Disease Control and Prevention (CDC) guidelines and City of Cleveland mandates, CSU scheduled daily Zoom calls with students to share the latest information.
-With everyone settled into the semester, students now meet biweekly with staff and may also meet during office hours.
+Once everyone settled in, regular check-ins were set up that accommodated class times and study periods.
+Students met biweekly with staff and also met during office hours.

 “Access is important,” says Schleper, pointing out that was true even before the coronavirus.
 Students can contact the CSU team via cellphone, email, Pronto, and WhatsApp, to name just a few options.

 Studying at US Colleges from Virtual Classrooms